pryndor/Lixplore/README.md

 Ongoing – Regular improvements, code optimization, and source integrations

+### Current Requirement:
+I need assistance with downloading PDFs from PubMed.

 ## Future Plans:

 Add support for Springer, CrossRef, Google Scholar, and more